bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 But it was interesting company he had found himself in, and right now he didn't know who of the three was the most dangerous to him.

 The human snapped his finger, and the seal of Adrex' mouth and neck withdrew, allowing him to speak again.
-Watering his mouth and teeth, he rephrased his reply:
+Watering his mouth and teeth, he repeated his answer:
 "Yes, I am."

 Adrex took a glance around to see another half-elf female with long black hair - an adult, and a spiked bow already loaded standing ready in the shadow, her face not giving away anything but a stern look.